mariadb-edwardstoever/mariadb_review/README.md

 DDL or DML on the mariadb_review schema without turning off replication in your session.
 Avoid trouble.
 Use only use the provided scripts stop_collecting.sql and clean_up.sql to make DDL or DML changes to the mariadb_review schema.

+For information about fixing this problem if it occurs, read the included file KNOWN_RISKS.md.
 ```

 ## SQL Script for Initial Review of MariaDB Server for Support tickets.